Sometimes, you just need a place to fill up your tank, but other times, you may want something a little more special.

 Fill up your tank, get some dinner at the gas station's restaurant, and then check into its motel to sleep for the night before driving on.

-Another station that no longer functions but still should make it to the top of any auto enthusiast’s bucket list.
-Built in 1933, it served as a gas station and repair shop along the Lincoln Highway in Bedford County.
+Another station that should make it to the top of any auto enthusiast's bucket list is Reighard's Gold Star Service Station.
+Built in 1909, it is considered America's oldest gas station that still contains historical elements in its original building.

 Rhode Island: King's Service Center (Central Falls)